-A glycosylated hemoglobin test (HbA1c) is a blood test that measures the amount of glycosylated hemoglobin in the blood.
-Hemoglobin is a protein found in the blood.
-Glycosylated hemoglobin means that glucose (sugar) has attached to the hemoglobin protein.
+A glycosylated hemoglobin test (HbA1c) is a blood test that measures the percentage of hemoglobin (a protein found in blood red cells) that has attached to glucose.
 The higher your blood sugar is, the more that glucose gets attached to your hemoglobin.

 Copyright © Nucleus Medical Media, Inc.

-HbA1c shows how high your blood sugar levels have been during the past three months.
-This can help your doctor determine how well you are controlling your diabetes.
-Your doctor may also use HbA1c to test you for diabetes.
+HbA1c shows how high your blood sugar levels have been during the past 3 months.

 You will be asked to sit.
 An area inside your elbow will be cleaned with an antiseptic wipe.
 A large band will be tied around your arm.
 The needle will then be inserted into a vein.
 A tube will collect the blood from the needle.
 The band on your arm will be removed.
 After all the blood is collected, the needle will be removed.
 Some gauze will be placed over the site to help stop bleeding.
 You may also be given a bandage to place over the site.
 The process takes about 5-10 minutes.